 Though our lives have already been digital and most of the transactions have happened online, probably we have never felt its impact so strongly as during the pandemic.
 Online platforms are the key players in today’s world giving rise to the economy even when everything else is shut.

 To distinguish an economic sphere that has not been influenced by online platforms is problematic.
 They offer various business advantages, including a way to buy and sell goods and services, easier access to abounding information, fresh opportunities, and choices.
-Online platforms differ in industries, types, and sizes, from small to world-famous businesses.
+B2B platforms for agriculture differ in industries, types, and sizes, from small to world-famous businesses.
 That also includes the food sector.

 People buy food online typically in the form of groceries or ready meals.
 Food producers or traders may build their own selling website or use third-party digital solutions for their business.
 Eating places may use delivery services to reach their clients offering for their choice the whole menu.

 We are all familiar with some popular food delivery platforms such as Uber Eats or Instacart, which are closely tied to our everyday lives.
 The business of delivering groceries or meals to homes is rapidly growing, so as the demand for food delivery apps (read more about their development https://apiko.com/blog/locked-in-and-hungry-grocery-delivery-apps-to-the-rescue/)

 The worldwide pandemic has only emphasized the importance of B2C and B2B food delivery platforms, which you can use to buy and sell food products.
 Though we may stay at home, our shelves will still be packed with goods.

 Consumers tend to turn more to online grocery providers instead of going to the stores, mainly because of the safety reasons.
 Bars and restaurants closures have also forced many businesses to grow or build from the scratch their online presence.
 And that’s not all.